icaruso21/icaruso21.github.io/index.md

 ---
 [Youtube Watch Later](https://github.com/icaruso21/Youtube-Watch-Later)
-This project leveraged Vagrant's support for the VirtualBox hypervisor to automate the deployment of two intercommunicating EC2 instances hosting webservers and updating/querying a MySQL database using a REST API as part of a project for a Cloud Computing Architecture course.
+This project leveraged Vagrant's support for the VirtualBox hypervisor to automate the deployment of two intercommunicating EC2 instances hosting webservers and updating/querying a MySQL database via REST APIs as part of a project for a Cloud Computing Architecture course.

 ---
 [Project 3 Title](http://example.com/)